Sweet Smile- Silent War Grandfather’s sister lives on the outskirts of the city, and he’s…

 “Get me a bowl of fruits,” she said.

-Mom got it as quick as she could.
+Mom got it as quickly as she could.

 A few minutes later, Granny added, “Make me a cup of tea with some toast.”